guybrush/nexus/README.md

         subscribe .. subscribe to events
         server    .. start/stop/restart the nexus-server
         help      .. try `nexus help <command>` for more info

+    note: ps, start, restart, stop, stopall, cleanlogs and subscribe only work with a local or remote running nexus-server

 ## api